Have A Problem With Saving Money? You Are Not Alone

 We all have our excuses or reasons for why we can’t save.
 The only way to overcome this difficulty is to realise and identify the problem first.
 Then, we should work towards eliminating our excuses and working to find better solutions.

-That’s pretty scary, and to overcome this biggest financial hurdle, one must understand the cause.
+In order to overcome this biggest saving hurdle, we must understand the cause.

-Here are seven excuses that is perhaps unique to Malaysians for not saving money—and how you can bust them to build your financial stability.
+Here are the top excuses that are perhaps unique to Malaysians for not saving money—and how you can bust them to build your financial stability.

 People with higher financial literacy will assume greater responsibility for their financial well-being.
 For example, individuals need to determine not only how much to save for retirement, but also how to allocate the retirement wealth wisely.
 They can learn about budgeting and saving to manage expenses and debt.
 Indeed, financial literacy is an essential living skill for all of us to build financial security and achieve financial well-being.